Have you ever heard of Noam Chomsky?

 On The Media

 “The mass media serve as a system for communicating messages and symbols to the general populace.
 It is their function to amuse, entertain, and inform, and to inculcate individuals with the values, beliefs, and codes of behavior that will integrate them into the institutional structures of the larger society.
-In a world of concentrated wealth and major conflicts of class interest, to fulfil this role requires systematic propaganda.”
+In a world of concentrated wealth and major conflicts of class interest, to fulfill this role requires systematic propaganda.”

 On Whether You Should Vote For Clinton or Trump